andrewhe6/andrewhe6.github.io/essays/smart-questions.md

   - StackOverflow
 ---

 Communication is an integral skill that every software engineer should develop and one way to improve communication is by asking smarter questions.
-StockOverflow is a popular online forum where software engineers gather to ask and answer questions.
+StackOverflow is a popular online forum where software engineers gather to ask and answer questions.
 The forum contains a plethora of questions, some good and some bad.
 I have recently read a blog by Eric Raymond titled “How to Ask Questions the Smart Way” in which he provides excellent guidelines on how to pose effective questions to generate clearer answers.

 ## What Makes a Smart Question?